 - funds being seized to comply with a court order, warrant or other legal process; and/or

-- funds you previously received being reversed (i.e., sent back to the sender’s Venmo balance or to the card or bank account that was used to fund the payment).
+- funds you previously received being reversed (i.e., sent back to the sender’s Venmo account or to the card or bank account that was used to fund the payment).

 Among other reasons, we may take the above actions if you knowingly or unknowingly received a payment that was made from a stolen card, compromised bank account, or compromised Venmo account, or if you conducted a prohibited transaction, such as using Venmo to transact with another user who is not an authorized merchant and who you do not personally know for good or services (for example, concert tickets, electronic equipment, sneakers, a watch, or other merchandise).